benyamindariadi/benyamin_portfolio/README.md

 ---
 ## Contents
 - [Classification](#classification) - Projects related to datasets that have the purpose of predicting a state or class
-- [Prediction](#prediction) - projects related to models that aim to predict a continuous value
+- [Forecasting](#forecasting) - projects related to models that aim to predict a continuous value
 - [Image](#image) - projects related to image datasets that are processed with deep learning
 - [Text](#text) - With some topics about Natural language processing
 - [Computer Vision](#computervision) - With topics about image and video processing (mostly use OpenCV)